 Take a look at the full options list for a 2013 SRT Viper here.

 But Dodge did break their rule when it came time to say goodbye to it’s beast.
 The 2017 Vipers came fully optional for the special buyers to create on their own.
 See for yourself the mass amounts of options Dodge gave its monster for it’s farewell here.

 Best Year To Buy A Dodge Viper

-While any of the Fifth Generations are a good bet to buy on based from a resale standpoint, the 2016-2017 have not depreciated enough to be hackable.
-And massive depression is not in he brands future any time soon.
-The Vipers will more than likely to begin to appreciate slowly but surly over the next coming decades as they will be heritage pieces to muscle car fans and drivers alike.
+While any of the Fifth Generations are a good bet to buy based on a resale standpoint, the 2016-2017 have not depreciated enough to be hackable.
+And massive depreciation is not in the brand’s future any time soon.
+The Vipers will more than likely begin to appreciate slowly but surely over the next coming decades as they will be heritage pieces to muscle car fans and drivers alike.

 If you are looking to take the Viper for a drive on the ECH side of things, you’ll want to stick with the 2013-2015 in the GTS trim with miles no higher than 20,000.
 The GTS has the upgraded suspension, wheels, and interior, which make it more desirable than the SRT or GT from a resale standpoint.
 And the GTS is much easier to handle than the fully equipped ACR.